mrled/biblemunger/readme.markdown

 - mako: `pip install Mako`
 - optional: the Wordfilter module: `pip install Wordfilter`

+WARNING: It appears that Mako 1.0.6 doesn't work with Python 3.6.0.
+When I try to install Mako using a `pip` that ships with that version of Python, I get an error like `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'`.
+Python 3.3, 3.4, and 3.5 have all worked for me.

+You can install these dependencies separately, but it's often easiest to use `virtualenv`.
+Here's an example of how to do that with Python 3.4+ (which is required for the `ensurepip` module):

+    python3 -m ensurepip
+    python3 -m pip install virtualenv
+    python3 -m virtualenv venv
+    . venv/bin/activate
+    pip3 install CherryPy Mako Wordfilter

 ## Usage

 For development use, this will start CherryPy's webserver: